“Why did you do all this for me?‘ he asked.

 “Lord, please restore to us the comfort of merit and demerit.
 Show us that there is at least something we can do.
 Tell us that at the end of the day there will at least be one redeeming card of our very own.
 Lord, if it is not too much to ask, send us to bed with a few shreds of self-respect upon which we can congratulate ourselves.
 But whatever you do, do not preach grace.
 Give us something to do, anything; but spare us the indignity of this indiscriminate acceptance.”

-Nonetheless, as I approach my 50th birthday I am asking that “as I received Christ, so may I now walk in Him” (My paraphrase – Colossians 2:6).
-I am asking for His Grace to walk one step at a time in faith – not struggling to have a worth apart from Him or a need to figure out for myself what my future holds but to trust that His all-sufficient grace will lead me forward as the appropriate time.
+As I approach my 50th birthday I am asking that “as I received Christ, so may I now walk in Him” (My paraphrase – Colossians 2:6).
+I am asking to walk one step at a time in faith – not needing to figure out for myself what my future holds but trusting that His all-sufficient grace will lead me forward at the appropriate time.
 This is the Gospel I need to preach to myself daily as I embrace this time of space and rest is a gift.

 “Never confuse your perception of yourself with the mystery that you really are accepted”